askarsyzdykov/MapView/README.md

 Welcome to pull [requests](https://github.com/onlylemi/GeneticTSP/pulls).

-If you have any new idea about this project, feel free to [contact me](mailto:onlylemi.com@gmail.com). :smiley:
+If you have any new idea about this project, feel free to [contact me](mailto:askar.syzdykov@gmail.com).